``

 Amos, L. E.

 headstone, by Joyce Banks Lena Ellen Amos.
 She died at 1 Townwall Passage on 11 September 1940, aged 20.
-She was the wife of Albert Henry Amos, First Class Stoker, Royal Navy, and the daughter of Mr. F. C. Terry, of 96 Maid Street, Maidstone.
+Married in 1938, she was the wife of Albert Henry Amos, First Class Stoker, Royal Navy, born 16 June 1915, and the daughter of Mr F. C. Terry, of 96 Maid Street, Maidstone.
 Her younger sister Doris Irene Terry also died but her mother was rescued after three and a half hours trapped in rubble.
 Stoker Lowe tunnelled in to free her, having already helped free Mr Richardson, the only survivor of the Sussex Arms, Townwall Street.

-Lena had a five month old daughter, Jean.
-She also survived, protected by the body of her mother.
-Jean was rescued by Jack Hewitt, who relates in his biography "Greetings, Dover", compiled by Derek Leach, that he was later recommended for a George medal for this action.
+Lena had a five month old daughter Jean who survived, protected by the body of her mother.
+We were told that her pram had been under the stairs.
+Jean was rescued by Jack Hewitt, who relates in his biography "Greetings, Dover", compiled by Derek Leach, that he was later recommended for a George Medal for this action.
 Jack met Jean again, in 1980.

-The funeral of Mrs Amos (23 ER) and Miss Terry was held at St James, with the cortege leaving from 16 Maxton Road, the home of Mr Terry, their grandfather.
+The funerals were held at St. James, Dover, Mrs Amos, Grave 23 ER, and Miss Terry.
+The cortège left from 16 Maxton Road, the home of Mr Terry, their grandfather.
 Mrs Terry, their mother, was still recovering from her injuries, and was unable to attend.
 The headstone reads:

-In memoriam, courtesy Dover Express In fondest memory of my darling Leana Ellen Amos, killed by enemy action, 11th September 1940.
+In memoriam, courtesy Dover Express In fondest memory of my darling Leana Ellen Amos, killed by enemy action, 11 September 1940.
 Gone, but not forgotten.
-From her loving husband, Bert (HMS Cathay)
+From her loving husband, Bert (H.M.S.
+Cathay)

 photo and transcription, with thanks to Joyce Banks